 If requested, the buyer can give the real estate appraisal to the seller or their agent.

 While you may think that certain aspects of your home are of a particular value, the appraiser may not see it that way.
 If you are unhappy with the appraisal, you can request another one.
 Now and then, a low appraisal will be fought.
-Just be sure you have a good cause because the most likely outcome is that the new appraiser will produce a similar opinion as to the last one.
+Just be sure you have a good cause because the most likely outcome is that the new appraiser will produce a similar opinion to the last one.

 9. How Long Does an Appraisal Take?